-To drain the in-series gas booster:
+To drain the gas booster water heater:

-- Turn off the water heater (refer to "To Turn Off The Water Heater" on page 66). - Open a hot tap (preferably the shower outlet). - Unscrew the two drain plugs, one each at the cold water inlet and hot water outlet, on the underside of the in-series gas booster.
+- Turn off the water heater (refer to "To Turn Off The Water Heater" on page 64). - Open a hot tap (preferably the shower outlet). - Unscrew the two drain plugs, one each at the cold water inlet and hot water outlet, on the underside of the gas booster.

-Water will drain from the in-series gas booster.
+Water will drain from the gas booster.

-When water stops flowing from the in-series gas booster, close the hot tap.
+• When water stops flowing from the gas booster, close the hot tap.